 You can build emergency funds more quickly by taking advantage of employer-offered matching funds plans.
 In many cases, employers will match your investment dollar for dollar up to a specific percentage of your income in a company-sponsored plan.
 This means you make a return of 100% on your portion before you make any investment earnings.
 Take full advantage of any matching funds that your employer might offer.

-Since your emergency fund should be kept in a low-risk security, consider the rates being offered by U.S. Treasury notes and bonds, as well as savings accounts of different banks and financial institutions.
+Since your emergency fund should be kept in a low-risk security, consider the rates being offered by U.S. Treasury notes and bonds, as well as savings accounts of different banks and financial institutions like CIT Bank.
 For example, a credit union, which has similar federal guarantees for their deposits, might pay a higher interest rate on your savings than a bank.

 5. Make Time Your Friend